 Cloudflare

-Many people use Fastly because it uses Varnish, a richly featured, programmable cache that has several advanced features.
+Many people use Fastly because it uses Varnish, a richly featured, programmable cache with several advanced features.
 If you rely on those features, eg cache tags, cache on cookie value, custom cache tags, then you have to be on Cloudflare's top plan, which is not cheap.

 The other major drawback of Cloudflare is that, unless you are on the most expensive plans, you have to cede control of DNS to them by delegating your domain.
 Cloudflare DNS is a great service, however it has the major drawback of caching negative DNS requests for an hour.
-So if you were doing a switch from an A record to a CNAME record or vice versa you could go down for an hour regardless.
+If you were switching from an A record to a CNAME record or vice versa, you could be down for an hour regardless.
 Not ideal.

 Akamai

 Akamai has a highly respected, fully featured, and very expensive product.
-To maintain a backup option with them will run into the $1000s a month, only you could decide whether it’s worth it.
+Maintaining a backup option with them will run into the $1000s a month.
+Only you can decide whether it’s worth it.

 Cloudfront

-In fact this is what the BBC did with the Fastly outage, they had their backup infrastructure on Cloudfront, and as of time of writing hadn't switched back to Fastly.
+This is what the BBC did with the Fastly outage.
+They had their backup infrastructure on Cloudfront and, as of time of writing, hadn't switched back to Fastly.

 Peakhour.io

 CDNs, no matter how big, can fail.
-If your website is important then it needs a Plan B. We've shown how this Plan B works, we've also shown that it doesn't have to be expensive when using a provider like Peakhour.io.
+If your website is important then it needs a Plan B. This is how that Plan B works, and it doesn't have to be expensive when using a provider like Peakhour.io.